Contents

 Linger at the "Fork in the Road"; pause to consult:

-- supervisors and managers; Ethics, Integrity and Professional Standards Section; respected colleagues or peers; or support services–remember privacy.
+- Supervisors and managers; Ethics, Integrity and Professional Standards Section; respected colleagues or peers; or support services–remember privacy.

 Talk it through; use intuition and analysis; listen and reflect.